tauri-apps/tauri/README.md

 ## Introduction
 Tauri is a framework for building tiny, blazing fast binaries for all major desktop platforms.
 Developers can integrate any front-end framework that compiles to HTML, JS and CSS for building their user interface.
 The backend of the application is a rust-sourced binary with an API that the front-end can interact with.

-The user interface in Tauri apps currently leverages [`winit`](https://docs.rs/winit) as a WebView abstraction for all platforms via the **Tauri-team** incubated and maintained [wry](https://github.com/tauri-apps/wry), which creates a unified interface to these system webviews.
+The user interface in Tauri apps currently leverages [`winit`](https://docs.rs/winit) as a WebView abstraction for all platforms via the **Tauri-team** incubated and maintained [wry](https://github.com/tauri-apps/wry), which creates a unified interface to these system webviews using gtk on linux and leveraging wkwebkit (macOS), webview2 (windows) webkitgtk (linux).

 ## Get Started